 Flagship projects

-These projects illustrate the MPI Department’s commitment to multidisciplinary research, combining materials science, design and industrial innovation to address contemporary challenges.
+These projects illustrate the MINT department’s commitment to multidisciplinary research, combining materials science, design, and industrial innovation to address contemporary challenges.

 Institutional Partners